MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

-## **📌Final Business Summary**

-The analysis of sales performance, stock levels and product structure reveals several important operational trends across the assortment.

-The company's strategy for the current season clearly focused on reducing excess inventory while improving product mix quality.
-Compared to the previous year, total inventory levels decreased significantly, while overall sales performance remained relatively stable.
-This indicates that the previous stock levels were likely higher than required and that the assortment has become more efficient.

-The Current Season assortment (STD + EXC) remains the primary driver of business performance.
-Despite lower inventory levels, sales volumes remained relatively stable, which suggests that demand is being met with a more optimized product structure.

-The EXC assortment played a particularly important role in driving weekly sales performance.
-Promotional and licensed products generated strong sales dynamics, supporting overall revenue despite lower inventory levels.

-The STD assortment, which represents the core product offering, experienced lower stock levels and slightly lower sales volumes.
-However, margin levels remained relatively stable, indicating that the core assortment continues to perform consistently.

-The Country assortment acts as a complementary supply source supporting the main assortment.
-Strong sales growth in selected categories indicates that locally sourced products successfully filled assortment gaps and supported overall sales performance.

-Finally, the OLD assortment shows a significant reduction in stock levels, confirming that the company has been actively clearing legacy inventory from previous seasons.
-This is an important step toward improving overall stock health and reducing long-term inventory risk.

-Overall, the results suggest that the company successfully improved inventory efficiency, stock rotation and assortment quality, even though total sales value slightly declined due to pricing adjustments and promotional activity.

 ## **🚀 Future Business Opportunities**

 Based on the results of the analysis, several opportunities for further business and analytical development can be identified.